MicrosoftDocs/windows-itpro-docs/windows/client-management/azure-active-directory-integration-with-mdm.md

   - Device ID - identifies the device that is checking in
   - Tenant ID

   Access tokens issued by Azure AD are JSON web tokens (JWTs).
-A valid JWT token is presented by Windows at the MDM enrollment endpoint to start the enrollment process.
+Windows presents a valid JWT token to the MDM enrollment endpoint to start the enrollment process.
 There are a couple of options to evaluate the tokens:

   - Use the JWT Token Handler extension for WIF to validate the contents of the access token and extract claims required for use.
 For more information, see [JwtSecurityTokenHandler Class](/dotnet/api/system.identitymodel.tokens.jwt.jwtsecuritytokenhandler).
   - Refer to the Azure AD authentication code samples to get a sample for working with access tokens.
 For an example, see [NativeClient-DotNet](https://go.microsoft.com/fwlink/p/?LinkId=613667).